NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If HasFlueOrChimneyInConditionedSpace not provided, defaults to true if any of the following conditions are met, otherwise false:

-         \- heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, or SpaceHeater located in conditioned space and AFUE/Percent is less than 0.89,
+         \- heating system has an atmospheric burner (see individual :ref:`hvac_heating` inputs) and is located in conditioned space,

          \- heating system is non-electric Fireplace located in conditioned space, or